joshualsz/NTU-SC1015-Mini-Project/README.md

 | Joshua Low Shao Zheng | Exploratory Data Analysis, Data Pre-processing , Sequential Neural Network Model| @joshualsz |

 ### Problem Statement
-Companies have to spend resources to sort through their customer review to figure out customers’ likes and dislikes <br>
+Companies have to spend resources to sort through their customer review to figure out customers’ likes and dislikes. <br>
 Hence, we aim to help companies to streamline the process of determining the experience of their customers by conducting sentiment analysis on customer reviews by focusing on the negative sentiments.